Lua.ex

 The scripting language the world already trusts.

-Lua is small, fast to learn, and built to be embedded — that's why Neovim, Roblox, World of Warcraft, Redis, Nginx, and Adobe Lightroom all chose it.
+Lua is small, fast to learn, and built to be embedded.
+That's why Neovim, Roblox, World of Warcraft, Redis, Nginx, and Adobe Lightroom all chose it.
 Now you get the same language, but the host runtime is the BEAM, not a C extension.

 Tiny surface